humdrum-tools/humdrum-documentation/guide/ch02/index.md

 measure is explicitly indicated.
 In Example 2.1, the encoding for the first barline (`=-`) is a functional encoding that doesn\'t correspond to anything in the printed score.
-The minus sign following the equals-sign indicates that the barline is \"invisible.\" The presence of this logical barline allows various Humdrum tools to recognize that the initial notes start at the beginning of the first measure, and are not
-\"pick-up\" notes prior to the first measure.
+The minus sign following the equals-sign indicates that the barline is "invisible."
+The presence of this logical barline allows various Humdrum tools to recognize that the initial notes start at the beginning of the first measure, and are not "pick-up" notes prior to the first measure.

 The durations of the notes are indicated by reciprocal numbers: 1 for whole-note, 2 for half-note, 4 for quarter-note, etc. The *breve* or